vsvsharma/interview_ques/README.md

 - Find average selling price.
 - Find each student given how many exams for each subject.
 - Find the products ordered in a particular period.
+- Find the distance travelled by each user.
+- Group all the products sold on a particular date.